I’m a Las Vegas local with insights into the best Las Vegas restaurants for every budget and craving.

 How much is the average dinner in Las Vegas?

 Thanks for reading this guide to the best Las Vegas restaurants!
-I hope I have helped you in your search.
+I hope I have helped you decide where to eat in Vegas during your trip.
 Enjoy!

 Help us help you travel better!